 - Use the bottom of a measuring cup to press the crust into an even layer.

 - Bake (crust alone) in preheated oven for 8 minutes.

 - Once the crust has cooled, wrap the bottom and lower edge in foil.

-- Using an electric or stand mixer fitted with a paddle attachment beat the cream cheese and erythritol together until the combo becomes creamy (lump-free!).
+- Using an electric or stand mixer fitted with a paddle attachment beat room temp cream cheese (32 Ounces) and erythritol (1 cup) together until the combo becomes creamy (lump-free!).
 This should take about 2 minutes on medium-high speed.

-- Add the sour cream, vanilla and lemon juice until fully combined.
+- Add room temp sour cream (1 cup), vanilla extract (1 tablespoon) and lemon juice (2 teaspoons) until fully combined.

 - Bring water to boil.
 (You'll need 1" at the bottom of your roasting pan, for me this was about - cups of water.)

 - Pour cheesecake filling into the prepared crust, and use a spatula to smooth the top out.

 - Place pan inside a large roasting pan.